Parsley Boosts Immunity, Curbs Inflammation and Fights Cancer

 A 2017 study from Germany’s University of Rostock studied parsley root extract.
-They tested the extract against malignant and benign human breast cancer cells.
+They tested the extract against malignant and benign breast cancer cells.

 The researchers found the parsley extract killed the breast cancer cell lines at a rates ranging from 70 percent to 80 percent.

 This and other research has connected parsley’s apigenin to cancer inhibition.
 Apigenin is a flavone.
 A 2016 study from Texas A&M University found that apigenin from parsley inhibited the growth of uterine cancer cells.

 Research published in 2011 from China’s Jiangsu Polytechnic College of Agriculture and Forestry found that apigenin also blocked the action of MEK kinase 1, which in turn prevented bladder cancer cells from migrating and thus inhibited tumor growth.